 We also seek commentators for panels.
 Please indicate your interest by contacting us at firstname.lastname@example.org, noting your area of expertise, along with a one-page vita.
-For further information, visit the Researching New York Web site at http://nystatehistory.org.